 Exercise or exhaustion can trigger this type of migraine.
 About an hour before the headache starts, you will start experiencing problems with your vision.
 You might experience little to no pain at all in some optical migraines.
 Most people who have optical migraines also have had another type of migraine in the past.

 Although the International Headache Society does not recognize this migraine type, it is essential to recognize that stress can be a big trigger for migraines.
 Stress brings about tension headaches, and they may get worse and evolve into migraines when the stress becomes consistent.
 Practicing activities that reduce stress can help improve these migraines.

 Vestibular migraines are also known as migraine-associated vertigo.
 Around 40 percent of people with migraines also have some form of vestibular symptom, which causes feelings of dizziness as if you or your environment is spinning.
 For this type and other types of migraines, we recommend that you visit a neurologist.
 The medication for this and the other migraine types are often the same.
 Different things may trigger vestibular migraines.
 Thus, you may be able to improve your symptoms by identifying and avoiding your triggers.
 To do this, using a migraine diary might help.
 You should also see a vestibular rehabilitation therapist.
 They will teach you exercises that will help when your dizziness and other symptoms become too severe.

-An Effective Natural Treatment for Migraines
+An Effective Natural Relief for Migraines

 Studies have shown a connection between migraines and history of head and neck injuries.
 Accidents, injuries, and any form of trauma to the head and neck can cause the upper cervical spine to misalign.